devRohitGangurde/Netflix-GPT/README.md

 - Sign in form
 - Create sign up using firebase authentication

+# 4 Oct
+- Create the redux store for sign in - and remove

+# 18 dec 2025
+- Created the sign in sign out. also uploaded photo
+- login page is done.

 # feature
 - Browse  ( after login only)
   -  sign in / login page